 2. Mobile-first employee communication.

 Currently, millennials represent 50% of the workforce and are projected to represent 75% of the workforce by 2025.
-And if there’s one thing everyone knows about millennials, it’s that they’re very tech-savvy and mobile driven.
+And if there’s one thing everyone knows about millennials, it’s that they’re very tech-savvy and mobile-driven.
 Therefore, if you want to keep your millennial teams focused and engaged, you need to adapt your communication efforts to their level, i.e. mobile-first communication.

 Emails, intranet, phone calls or meetings where 73% of attendees aren’t paying attention are all outdated methods to spread your message effectively to your employees.
 In order to boost employee communication, more businesses are shifting to using communication apps – doing so strengthens productivity, lifts engagement, reduces misunderstandings, and so much more.
 A communication app offers managers and employees a direct, immediate communication channel.

-3. Remote work is on the rise.
+3. Remote work is growing.

 As a small business, infrastructure and space can eat up costs.
 Real estate doesn’t come cheap and businesses must grow, however if you’re drowning in costs then you’ll struggle far more.
 That’s why remote work has appealed to many small businesses – working 9-to-5 five days a week is no longer the norm.
 Employee apps make it easy to video conference, send team messages, fill out forms or checklists and so on.